abbbi/virtnbdbackup/README.md

 * `diff`: Perform differencial backup: saves the current delta to the last incremental or full backup.

+* `auto`: If the target folder is empty, attempt to execute full backup, otherwise switch to backup mode incremental: allows rotation of backup into monthly folders.

 All required information for restore is stored to the same directory, including the latest virtual machine configuration, checkpoint information, disk data and logfiles.